Margi3K/Draw/README.md

 # Drawing Game

-Drawing game project with multiple modes for Code Day Labs internship
+Drawing game project with multiple modes for Code Day Labs internship!

 Currently the features are:

 - Free draw page

   - Draw with different pen widths and colors
   - Ability to erase and clear canvas
   - Change the color of the canvas
   - Save the images the user draws

 - Surprise draw page

   - Allows users to draw on a canvas with specialty brushes
   - Also includes the functionalities used in the free draw page